Institute of International Relations Prague: The Center for Global Political Economy

 Studies the mutual entanglement of political and economic power in international relations, the understanding of which is crucial for strategic decision-making of both state and non-state actors in the contemporary globalized world.
 The research activity pertains to two related levels: international political economy and global justice.

 The Center for International Law

 Is focused mainly on analysis of the development of international law in connection with new phenomena and trends of the current world such as globalization, migration or the growing meaning of human rights.
 The emphasis is put especially on problematics of international organizations, international humanitarian law, international criminal law, international human rights law and usage of power in international relations.

-The Center for EU-Asia Relations
+The Center for the Study of Global Regions

-Reflects on the convergence of the European and Asian continents in a world of progressing globalization.
-It focuses the whole Asian region except for the Middle East.
+The Center examines the intertwining of political and economic power in international relations, an understanding of which is crucial for strategic decision-making by state and non-state actors in a globalized world.
+The Center focuses on examining multi-level governance in various global regulatory regimes and changing production and financial relations, including development aid and energy relations.

+Centre for Governance of Emerging Technologies

+The center aims to explore the relationship between technology and international politics.
+Key research topics now include cyber and space security, with an emphasis on planetary defense, asteroid mining, and the use of high-power lasers for a range of space applications from orbital cleanup to breakthrough interstellar projects.